hzysvilla/Academic_Smart_Contract_Papers/TLDR.md

+# 23_1_25
+## NDSS23 | Not your Type!
+Detecting Storage Collision Vulnerabilities in Ethereum Smart Contracts
+* Motivation: This work aims to analyze automatically and exploit a type of flaw called storage collision vulnerabilities in smart contracts.
+* Background: The storage collision vulnerabilities are caused when the proxy invokes of smart contracts don't have type check.
+* Design: The author adopts symbolic execution technology to inspect and exploit such flaws.
+* Implement: The author implements CRUSH framework based on the proposed design.
+The author first uses symbolic execution technology to infer the semantics of the contract and use backward slice technology to analysis the exploitability of such flaws.
+* Evaluation: CRUSH detects such flaw on 14,237,696 smart contracts and uncovers smart contract with such storage collision vulnerable about 6M USD.

 # 23_12_6
 ## CCS23 | Lanturn: Measuring Economic Security of Smart Contracts Through Adaptive Learning
 * Motivation: This research explores how to maximize the benefits of MEV, that is, how to order transactions to maximize benefits.